Reconstituting HGH and Figuring Doses

 Answer: With HGH injections it is better to start with a low dose because of the chance of side effects.
 Doctors should strive to find the amount that will provide benefits without also causing side effects.

-Generally 1 mg equals about 3 IU of injectable growth hormone so if you are taking 0.88 mg bid you are taking 2.64 IU twice a day.
+Generally 1 mg equals about 3 IU of injectable growth hormone so if you are taking 0.88 mg (.20 cc of constituted liquid) every 12 hours you are taking 2.64 IU twice a day.

 That's 5.28 IU per day, that's a good size dose.